 One of the reasons why I was okay with keeping my crypto on an exchange (in my case – Binance) is because, to be honest, I only have a small holding.

 But regardless of the amount of crypto that you have, if you think that you won’t be comfortable losing it, then I suggest that you consider storing those in a hardware wallet such as Ledger.

 My main reason for transferring my Harmony $ONE from Binance to the native wallet is because of higher staking rewards.

 If you’re not familiar yet with staking, it’s like putting your assets in a Time Deposit account where it earns interest on a daily basis.

-I did not transfer all tokens though out of Binance.
-I’ve kept some on the exchange and transferred some on Harmony One Wallet.
+I did not transfer all tokens out of Binance.
+I’ve kept some on the exchange and transferred some to Harmony One Wallet.